midtown-ai/www/docs/glossary/s.md

  Statistics, on the other hand, is the science of collecting, analyzing, and interpreting data.
 It is concerned with making inferences and drawing conclusions from data.
 Statistics provides methods for summarizing and describing data, as well as making predictions and testing hypotheses.
 It is used in many fields such as business, medicine, social sciences, and economics.

-II n summary, probability is focused on the theoretical study of random events, while statistics is concerned with the practical application of data analysis to make inferences and draw conclusions.
+ In summary, probability is focused on the theoretical study of random events, while statistics is concerned with the practical application of data analysis to make inferences and draw conclusions.

  See also [S], [Big Data]